mansuf/custom-ping/README.md

 # custom-ping
 Customized 'ping.exe' for Windows in Batch.
 ###
-You can Change Host Address and Custom Messages for Ping While Running it!!
+You can Change Host Address and Custom Output Messages While Running it!!

 ### How to Use it ?